 How much will FSA save me?

-So how much can you save on a massage with an FSA?
+So how much can you save on a massage by using an FSA?
 Using an FSA for massage therapy can save you 30-40% a year on out-of-pocket expenses.
-And if you really want to save big, signing up for a monthly massage membership (which is 15-25% off the regular Zeel cost) could increase your savings even more.
+And if you really want to save big, signing up for a monthly massage membership (which reduces the cost by as much as 30%) could increase your savings even more.